ansible-collections/ibm_zos_cics/docs/source/modules/cmci_action.rst

 action_name
   The name of the target action.
-To find the name of the appropriat action, consult the CICSplex SM resource tables for the target resource type.
+To find the name of the appropriate action, consult the CICSPlex SM resource tables for the target resource type.
 For example, see this reference information which lists the eligible actions for CICS programs: https://www.ibm.com/support/knowledgecenter/SSGMCP_5.6.0/reference-cpsm-restables/cpsm-restables/PROGRAMtab.html